act3-ace/safe-autonomy-dynamics/README.md

 ## Public Release

-.
-Approved for public release; distribution is unlimited.
+A prior version of this repository was approved for public release.
 Case Number: AFRL-2022-3202

 ## Team